isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2022-03-03-Response-Speech-by-Mr-Edwin-Tong-at-the-Committee-of-Supply-2022-Minlaw.md

 73. They leave for a variety of reasons, including high workload and pressures, some of which the Members have mentioned.

 {:start="74"}
-74. But while there are lawyers, or there were lawyers who left the profession (the numbers which I have cited), there were equally also new entrants and re-entrants into the profession.
+74. But while there are lawyers, or there were lawyers who left the profession (the numbers of which I have cited), there were equally also new entrants and re-entrants into the profession.
 In fact, the number of new entrants exceeded those who left the profession every year for the past four years since 2018.
-There was also a net increase in the number of practice certificates holders (“**PC holders**”) – those who practice law – in 2021, compared to 2020.
+There was also a net increase in the number of practising certificates holders (“**PC holders**”) – those who practice law – in 2021, compared to 2020.
 So overall, while there has been a number of lawyers who have left the profession, equally, as I said, there are others who have come into the profession, either at the start as a young lawyer, or in some cases re-enter the profession, as a mid-career or a more senior lawyer.

 {:start="75"}
 75. That said, I understand the sentiments of young lawyers and the views expressed by Members.